 - 55.8% increase Blocking of URL clicks

-Whilst the findings above span all sectors banks and financial services organisations have seen a 38% increase in cyber attacks between February and March.
+Whilst the findings above span all sectors banks and financial services organizations have seen a 38% increase in cyber attacks between February and March.
 These findings make uncomfortable reading highlighting the need to review and modify security programs.

 Remote working securely